MicrosoftDocs/windowsserverdocs/WindowsServerDocs/windows-server-2022/get-started/sconfig-on-ws2022.md

 ---
-title: Configure Server Core with Sconfig
+title: Configure Server Core with SConfig
-description: In Windows Server 2022 and Azure Stack HCI you can use the Server configuration tool (SConfig) to configure and manage several common aspects of server lifecycle, including network configuration, Active Directory domain membership, installation of updates, and operating system activation ms.prod: windows-server ms.date: 07/27/2021 ms.topic: article
+description: In Windows Server 2022 and Azure Stack HCI, you can use the Server configuration tool (SConfig) to configure and manage several common aspects of server lifecycle.
+It includes including network configuration, Active Directory domain membership, installation of updates, and operating system activation ms.prod: windows-server ms.date: 07/27/2021 ms.topic: article